-Loropetalum is a lovely flowering plant with deep purple foliage with glorious fringed flowers.
+Loropetalum is a lovely flowering plant with deep purple foliage and glorious fringed flowers.
 Chinese fringe flower is another name for this plant, which is in the same family as witch hazel and bears similar blooms.
 The flowers are evident March through April, but the bush still has seasonal appeal after the blooms drop.

-Most species of Loropetalum bear maroon, purple, burgundy or even nearly black leaves, presenting a unique foliar aspect for the garden.
-Occasionally your Loropetalum is green not purple or the other hues in which it comes.
+Most species of Loropetalum bear maroon, purple, burgundy, or even nearly black leaves presenting a unique foliar aspect for the garden.
+Occasionally your Loropetalum is green, not purple or the other hues in which it comes.
 There is a very simple reason for Loropetalum leaves turning green but first we need a little science lesson.

 Reasons a Purple Loropetalum Turns Green